Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 Here is an excellent article about another, more accurate method of checking CO2 when your aquarium water column has other sources of alkalinity, such as high phosphates, or if you use products which are high in phosphates (like phosphate plant fertilizers, pH-up, or pH-down which have phosphate buffers):

 The Drop Checker by Walter Reed

 For a balanced discussion about CO2 generators, I recommend this group:

 Everything Aquatic: a forum discussion without anecdotal arguments

 *PROPER NUTRIENTS OR ‘FERTS’ (including minerals):

-Brief Overview; Plant nutrients include nitrogen and phosphorous from fish food and waste and potassium that we add through the addition of nutrients or "ferts" as many planted aquarium hobbyists refer to these nutrients as.
+Brief Overview: Plant nutrients include nitrogen and phosphorous from fish food and waste and potassium that we add through supplements of nutrients or "ferts" as they are referred to by many hobbyists.

-Some trace elements including calcium, magnesium, and iron are also essential.
-In the case of Iron, too much in the water column can and often will cause algae problems (I prefer Iron to more available in the substrate.
+Some trace elements, including calcium, magnesium, and iron are also essential.
+In the case of iron, too much in the water column can and often will cause algae problems (I prefer iron to be more available in the substrate.

-Nutrients (Ferts) can be added to the substrate water or both.
-Deficiencies in Calcium can cause leaf curling or growth deformations.
+Nutrients (ferts) can be added to the substrate, water, or both.

 Here are basic planted aquarium water parameters (and some suggestions for these elements/nutrients):